gazpachu/joanmira/pages/contact/index.md

   </form>
 <div>

-hello@joanmira.com
+To **request a quote**, please include company and project information, your CV or LinkedIn profile, and availability for an online meeting.

-If you are interested in collaborating in a project, please send a message with your CV or LinkedIn profile and available times to talk.
-Many thanks!
+If you are **looking for a job** or are interested in **collaborating on a project**, please include your CV or LinkedIn profile and available timeslots for an online meeting.

 For open-source code-related questions, please open an issue in the relevant [GitHub repository](https://github.com/gazpachu) or [blog post](/blog).

+Many thanks! • hello@joanmira.com
 </div>
 </div>